-Node.
-The “N” in the TNM staging system is for lymph nodes, the tiny, bean-shaped organs that help fight infection.
+The “N” in the TNM staging system is for lymph nodes.
+These tiny, bean-shaped organs help fight infection.
 Lymph nodes near where the cancer started are called regional lymph nodes.
 Lymph nodes in other parts of the body are called distant lymph nodes.

-In people with NPC, doctors examine lymph nodes in a triangle-shaped area formed by three points: where the neck meets the shoulder, where the collarbone joins the tip of the shoulder, and where the front half of the collarbone meets the base of the neck.
+For people with NPC, doctors examine lymph nodes in a triangle-shaped area formed by 3 points: where the neck meets the shoulder, where the collarbone joins the tip of the shoulder, and where the front half of the collarbone meets the base of the neck.

 NX: The regional lymph nodes cannot be evaluated.

 N1: Cancer has spread to lymph nodes above the triangular area described above.
-The lymph nodes are on the same side of the neck as the primary tumor, and the cancer found in the lymph nodes is 6 centimeters (cm) or smaller.
+The lymph nodes are on the same side of the neck as the primary tumor.
+The cancer found in the lymph nodes is 6 centimeters (cm) or smaller.

 N2: Cancer has spread to lymph nodes on both sides of the neck, above the triangular area, but the cancer is 6 cm or smaller.

 N3: Cancer found in lymph nodes is larger than 6 cm or is found in lymph nodes located in the triangle.

 N3a: Cancer found in the lymph nodes is larger than 6 cm.

 N3b: Cancer has extended to the triangle region.

 The "M" in the TNM system indicates whether the cancer has spread to other parts of the body, called distant metastasis.